-A minimum of three (3) tubular members must be used for Side Impact Protection.
-These side impact members must be located on each side of the driver while seated in the normal driving position.
-See Figure 4.
-The three (3) frame members defined below must meet the requirements given in 3.3.3.
+The Side Impact Protection must be comprised of at least three (3) tubular members located on each side of the driver while seated in the normal driving position, as shown in Figure 5.
+The three (3) required tubular members must be constructed of material per Section 3.3.3.
+The locations for the three (3) required tubular members are as follows: